adityathebe/adityathebe.com/content/Posts/backup-github/index.md

 ## Backup with gickup

 I'm using [gickup](https://github.com/cooperspencer/gickup) to backup my repositories hosted on GitHub.
-I run it on Kubernetes as a [CronJob](https://github.com/adityathebe/homelab/blob/main/kubernetes/apps/default/gickup/helmrelease.yaml), but you can also use gickup's built-in cron support by setting the cron field in its config file.
+I run it on Kubernetes as a [CronJob](https://github.com/adityathebe/homelab/blob/main/kubernetes/apps/default/gickup/helmrelease.yaml), but you can also use gickup's built-in cron runner.

-I run daily backups—if a repository has been updated recently, chances are I have a local copy anyway.
+I schedule daily backups, which is sufficient since actively developed repos are typically already cloned on my machine.

 I'm currently backing up to the local filesystem, which is backed up separately but gickup also offers backing up to various remotes like - GitLab, Gitea, Gogs, OneDev, Sourcehut, S3.